petjeaf/petjeaf-wp-plugin/readme.txt

 1. The Petje.af admin WordPress admin area where you should fill in your Client ID and Client secret.

 == Changelog ==

+= 2.1.5 =
+* Several fixes

+= 2.1.4 =
+* Fix for complete site protection not working for pages with other settings

 = 2.1.0 =
 * Add option to protect complete site with login